-- 1. VLAWMO provides assistance in MS4 permitting. - A. VLAWMO will document at least three instances annually when a City was able to benefit from a VLAWMO project in their MS4 permitting and reporting. - B. VLAWMO will provide at least one educational storm water support effort to each MS4 annually: Guest speakers, forums, trainings, presentations, webinars, or written guides.
-A minimum of 4 city staff participating in-person or online annually.
-2 will be able to articulate something they've adjusted as a result of the presentation/training. - 2.
-Improved city-to-VLAWMO communication in the MS4 permitting process. - A. VLAWMO will keep MS4's informed of each other's successes to keep conversations and strategies active between community members.
-50 MS4 total email newsletter reads annually. - 3.
-Key personnel have continued to advance their knowledge of water and related natural resources. - A. VLAWMO will provide an enrichment education opportunity to board and TEC members prior to 75% of BOD meetings.
-75% attendance rate annually.
+- 1. VLAWMO provide assistance in MS4 permitting - A. VLAWMO will document at least three instances annually when a City was able to benefit from a VLAWMO project in their MS4 permitting and reporting. - B. VLAWMO will provide at least one educational storm water support effort to each MS4 annually: Guest speakers, forums, trainings, presentations, or written guides.
+A minimum of 12 attendees representing both public and private sectors will be the result of this effort. - C. VLAWMO will inform MS4's of the advantages of adequate permitting in the case of being audited. - 2.
+Improve city-to-VLAWMO communication in the MS4 permitting process - A. VLAWMO will keep an ongoing list of MS4 needs, opportunities in terms of water resource management, and points of follow-up for each of the cities in it's boundary. - 3.
+Key personnel will continue to advance their knowledge of water and related natural resources - A. At least 75% of the board and TEC will attend one or more VLAWMO educational events annually. - B. VLAWMO will provide an enrichment education opportunity to board and TEC members.
+2 board meetings and 3 TEC meetings annually.